 • 4.98.
 Supposed appearance ancient mammal

-Afrosoricidae and insectivores
+Afrosoricides and insectivores

-common tenrec
+Common tenrec

-Armadillos and edentulous
+Armadillos and edentates

 Nine-banded armadillo

-spiny mouse
+Spiny mouse

-One of the most strange features hyraxes is their relative lack of internal temperature regulation; they are warm-blooded, like all mammals, but at night they gather in groups to keep warm, and during the day they warm up in the sun for a long time, like reptiles.
+One of the most strange features hyraxes is their relative lack of internal temperature regulation; They are warm-blooded, like all mammals, but at night they gather in groups to keep warm, and during the day they warm up in the sun for a long time, like reptiles.

 Odd-toed ungulates